biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 </html>
 ```

-Now, you can start building the elements that will represent your banner, short introduction, projects, skills, etc. Normally, you use `<div>` tags to create the separate elements.
+Now, you can start building the elements that will represent your banner, short introduction, projects, interests, etc. Normally, you use `<div>` tags to create the separate elements.
 We'll create a series of `<div>` elements inside the `<body>` tag.

 `<div>` elements are so called block elements which means that is always starts on a new line, and the browsers automatically add some space (a margin) before and after that element.